Canon 10D vs Nikon D5300

 Studio photographers will appreciate that the Canon 10D (unlike the D5300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the D5300 have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the D5300 was followed by the Nikon D5500.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 10D vs Nikon D5300